-- Drugs which inhibit coagulation, such as anticoagulants, antithrombotic agents and antiplatelet agents like clopidogrel and heparin
+- Drugs that inhibit coagulation, such as anticoagulants, antithrombotic agents and antiplatelet agents like clopidogrel and heparin

 - Anti-inflammatory agents such as dexamethasone and tranilast

-- Drugs which inhibit proliferation and oppose growth factors, such as ACE inhibitors, trapidil, tyrphostin
+- Drugs that inhibit proliferation and oppose growth factors, such as ACE inhibitors, trapidil, tyrphostin

 - Cytostatic drugs, which inhibit smooth muscle cell and inflammatory cell proliferation, like paclitaxel and rapamycin

 Targeted treatment is always preferable over systemic treatment, because of the following advantages:

 - Drug-eluting stents